-After an initial introspection, all nodes should enter an available state due to the --provide option.
+After an initial introspection, all nodes should enter an active state due to the --provide option.
 To perform introspection on all nodes after the initial introspection, set all nodes to a manageable state and run the bulk introspection command

-(undercloud) \$ for node in \$(openstack baremetal node list --fields uuid f value) ; do openstack baremetal node manage \$node ; done (undercloud) \$ openstack overcloud node introspect --all-manageable -provide
+\$ for node in \$(openstack baremetal node list --fields uuid -f value) ; do openstack baremetal node manage \$node ; done \$ openstack overcloud node introspect --all-manageable --provide

-After the introspection completes, all nodes change to an available state.
+After the introspection completes, all nodes change to an active state.